Eevee: Towards Close-up High-resolution Video-based Virtual Try-on: Introduction

 However, due to dataset limitations, existing video-based virtual try-on models face several common technical hurdles in practical applications.
 First, existing datasets typically only provide a single full-shot video as the ground truth.
 This results in videos that are more like a general, low-detail preview, failing to capture how the garment truly behaves and failing to meet the business demand for detailed close-up videos.
 Consequently, the practical value of this technology is significantly limited.
 Moreover, constrained by the low resolution of training datasets like ViViD~\cite{VIVID} ($832\times624$) and VVT~\cite{FWGAN} ($256\times192$), existing models~\cite{DreamVVT, DPIDM, MagicTryon, VitonDIT} produce videos with insufficient clarity.
 This coarse visual output fails to provide users with adequate detail to assess the garment's true material and fit.
 Additionally, the majority of these models rely on a single, flat image of the garment as input, making it challenging to generate lifelike fabric folds and intricate details.
 In practice, however, vendors can readily supply multi-angle detail shots of their garments, yet this valuable information remains largely underutilized.

 To address the aforementioned issues, we introduce Eevee, a high-resolution dataset designed to support a wide range of virtual try-on tasks.
 Compared to previous datasets, Eevee's main distinctions are as follows: First, in addition to providing a full-shot video of a person, it also offers a close-up video.
 Second, the dataset includes detailed images and a detailed textual description of the garment to assist the model in generating fine details and textures.
 Finally, Eevee features the highest resolution currently available for this task.
 The practical benefit of this is evident in our comparative analysis: as illustrated in ~\cref{Fig:DatasetDetail}, a magnified, side-by-side comparison with the ViViD dataset shows that Eevee provides substantially clearer details and superior texture fidelity, overcoming the blur common in lower-resolution benchmarks. \cref{Fig:Teaser} illustrates a sample from our dataset.
 The left panel displays the raw collected data; the right panel shows its corresponding parsing annotation.
 To enhance usability, we applied further data processing beyond this annotation step.
-The Appendix contains additional samples and further details on our processing pipeline.

 Close-up virtual try-on videos, where the garment occupies the majority of the frame, necessitate a more precise evaluation of garment fidelity.
 Existing metrics such as VFID~\cite{VFID} and VBench~\cite{Vbench} primarily assess overall video quality and realism, but they are insufficient for gauging the consistency of the generated apparel with the input garment image.
 To bridge this gap, we propose a new metric, VGID (Video Garment Inception Distance), specifically designed to measure garment consistency.
 This metric operates by calculating the cosine similarity between deep features extracted from the generated garment region in the video and those from the input garment image.